Trusted WordPress tutorials, when you need them most.

 Once you do that, you can now check the ‘Keep notification open until interaction’ option.
 This means that the notification will be constantly displayed unless the user interacts with it.

-You can also customize your push notification duration from the dropdown menus.
+You can also customize the duration of your push notifications from the dropdown menus.
 This setting controls how long the push notification will be displayed.

 Keep in mind that these features only work for Chrome 47 and above versions and not other browsers.